AbhiMavani/Alien-Attack/README.md

 # Alien-Attack
-Alien Attack is a python game in which you have to shoot Alien ships.
+Alien Attack is a python game in which you have to shoot Alien ships and you will get points.
+After clearing every ships you will see new level.